FireworksProject/sak_server/README.md

 That will install the `push_shared_projects` and `pull_shared_projects` commands on your local system.

+### shared_projects pushing and pulling

-Before these commands will work, you'll need to make sure your `~/.ssh/config` file is setup properly to talk to the remoter server.
-See `examples/.ssh/config` for an example.
+Before these commands will work, you'll need to make sure your `~/.ssh/config` file is setup properly to talk to the remoter server (See `examples/.ssh/config` for an example).
+You'll also need to create a directory named `shared_projects` somewhere on your machine.

+Once you've installed the commands (see above), you can just `cd` into your `shared_projects` directory and run them.

+!README (gotcha) Don't ever run these commands outside of your `shared_projects` folder; you'll end up pushing and pulling all the files from whichever folder you happen to be in. (you can check this with the command `pwd`).

 Copyright and License
 ---------------------